turingschool/lesson_plans/ruby_04-apis_and_scalability/intro_to_react.markdown

 * __Problems:__ Browser applications becoming more and more complex; numerous DOM Elements dependent on dynamic data coming from servers or other sources
-* __Frameworks:__ Like with any technical problem, the open source decided to solve this with
+* __Frameworks:__ Like many technical problems, the open source community decided to solve this with more robust and sophisticated libraries

-* Backbone
-*

 ### The Landscape - Front-End Application Architectures

-Continuum:

-small libraries vs. large frameworks data / persistence management vs. view and interaction only How to solve problem of integrating or separating UI/Presentation layer from logic and interaction layer
+As front-end frameworks have proliferated, lots of different ideas and approaches have been attempted, and we can place them across a few interesting continua:

+* small libraries vs. large frameworks
+* View and Interaction only vs. Data and Persistence management
+* View/Data combination vs. View/Data separation

+__Discussion: Where do the major frameworks fit on these gradients?__

 * Backbone
 * Ember